ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 offend thee.
 It is not fit that thou shouldest ask him
 who is the author of an article, for his duty
-requires him to keep such things to himself
+requires him to keep suich things to himself
 When thou dost enter into his office, take
 heed unto thyself that thou dost not look at
 what may be laying (pen, for that is not